 Even though dentures are made from artificial teeth, bacteria, plaque, and tartar still build up on them and can damage existing teeth and gums.
-If you're still not sure if a dental prosthesis is right for you or if you have other questions or concerns, talk to your dentist at your next regular dental checkup to discuss the right path for you.
-Use a solution to soak the denture only if the prosthesis does not have metal components, as the solution may tarnish the metal.
-These products can be complicated to use and are never intended to be a long-term solution for poorly fitting dentures.
+If you're still not sure if a dental prosthesis is right for you, talk to your dentist about your options.